 This also applies for when you access the ASDM launch page: https://10.106.36.132:8443/admin

-After you complete the previous steps, the ASDM should open if everything is functional on the client side.
+After you complete the previous steps, the ASDM can open if everything is functional on the client side.
 However, if you still experience issues, open the ASDM from another machine.
 If you succeed, the issue is is probably at the application level, and the ASA configuration is fine.
 However, if it still fails to launch, complete these steps to further verify the ASA-side configurations:

 ssl server-version any <--- Check SSL Version restriction configured on the ASA